BioNomad/tuftsTutorials/docs/tools/containers.md

 module load squashfs
 ```

 - Now, search [docker hub](https://hub.docker.com/) for the tool of your choice.
 You will be using this image to build a singularity container or sif file.
-In this case we will be demonstrating biobakery:
+In this case we will be demonstrating how to download the [biobakery workflows docker image](https://hub.docker.com/r/biobakery/workflows):

 ```
 singularity build bioBakery.sif docker://biobakery/workflows